A time-series database for high-performance real-time analytics packaged as a Postgres extension

 See other installation options or try Timescale Cloud for free.

 You create a regular table and then convert it into a hypertable.
-A hypertable automatically partitions data into chunks based on your configuration.
+A hypertable automatically partitions data into chunks to accelerate your queries.

 -- Create timescaledb extension